ericwj/GoWindows/README.md

 The most common error is complaints about end of file reading expected or actual test results from `api.exe` or `epi.exe`.
-This is an indication that the .csv file does not match the expected test results.
+This is an indication that the .csv file does not match the expected test results, or that either `api.exe` or `epi.exe` exited prematurely.

+Both executables absolutely require valid JSON and valid values for the `Api` parameter.
+Neither will prematurely exit over invalid arguments provided to a valid API.